 Each is a prerequisite for the others, since a company only has the means and opportunity to invest in its employees and meet its obligations to society and the environment if it makes good returns.

 We see innovation and technical excellence as crucial elements for developing sustainable solutions, being environmentally responsible and operating successfully in line with our self-image as the “Gateway To The Future”.
 If we invest in innovative, climate-friendly technologies at an early stage, our results will be accepted more quickly and equally by shareholders, customers, employees and society.

 Open dialogue with our stakeholders is essential for reconciling different interests and developing a mutual understanding.
 Constructive contributions from all sides are indispensable for a sustainable future for logistics.
 Sustainable business practices must go beyond the optimisation of our own processes and technology.
 Forming a network with other players in the logistics field offers further potential.
 We want to follow this path in a purposeful, solution-oriented and harmonious way.
 In short, Balanced Logistics.

 HHLA connects port terminals to climate-friendly international transport chains through intermodal hinterland networks, thereby showing that sustainable business practices are firmly embedded in our company’s business model.
 Our sustainability strategy is focused on nine areas of action.
 In addition to climate protection and the design of climate-friendly logistics chains, it focuses on area optimisation.

 We apply the Global Reporting Initiative (GRI) standards on sustainability reporting, the most commonly used standards of their kind in the world.
 In doing so, we also facilitate comparison at an international level.

-We report on the Group and HHLA Aktiengesellschaft in the form of a combined separate non-financial report, the contents of which are embedded in the management report of the integrated annual report.
-This serves to fulfil the statutory requirements arising for us in connection with the Act to Strengthen Companies’ Non-Financial Disclosure in their Management Reports and Group Management Reports (CSR Directive Implementation Act).
+We report on the Group and the AG in the form of a non-financial statement, the contents of which are embedded in the management report of the integrated annual report.
+This serves to fulfil the legal requirements that arise for us in accordance with the Act to Strengthen Non-Financial Reporting by Companies in Management and Group Management Reports (CSR Directive Implementation Act).
 Since 2022, the Integrated Annual Report has also included the information on the EU Taxonomy Regulation.